0% 7400% increase in transactions

 During the training phase and content load, we gave the relevant editors a ‘Content Guidelines’ document, as we do with all our clients.
 This document outlines important content-related info, such as tone of voice and use of formatting.
 It also helps with accessible content, such as writing style, and creating meaningful image alt tags, for example.

 Once content was loaded, we conducted plenty of pre-launch checks, including further accessibility testing, both with the automatic tools and manual testing.
-Post launch, the client invested in the SiteImprove tool to use as an ongoing monitoring tool of their site.

 Our work needed to be completed to a tight schedule, and in line with the reopening of The Courtauld gallery, which had undergone a three-year refurbishment.
 As such, the main site went live in May 2021.